CV « PDF version

 Selected Talks / Papers at Conferences:

-2010 Alternative Worlds (forthcoming) The institute for Germanic and Romance studies (University of London School of Advanced Study).
-In an attempt to escape the doom and gloom of the economic crisis the seminar’s theme for 2011 is ‘Alternative Worlds’.
+In an attempt to escape the doom and gloom of the economic crisis the seminar's theme for 2011 is 'Alternative Worlds'.
 The aim is to examine the dreams, plans and hopes, but also the nightmares and fears reflected in utopian thinking since 1900 in the Western hemisphere.
-My talk will be on the project ‘Growing up in the New Age’.
+My talk will be on the project 'Growing up in the New Age'.

-2008 Marking Space – Swansea Metropolitan University / CIRIC.
+2008 Marking Space, Swansea Metropolitan University / CIRIC.

 This was a multi-disciplinary one-day symposium where artists and designers from many disciplines explored sometimes very different interpretations of what it means to ‘mark space’.
 Some considered issues of gendered space, belonging and displacement, others interrogated the meaning of virtual and physical space: how we occupy space and how we move through it.
 My talk focused on my art practice in critical context exploring in particular how people ‘mark space’.